triniwiz/nativescript-stripe/README.md

 See [Stripe Docs](https://stripe.com/docs/mobile) for more information.

+# Strong Customer Authentication
+PSD2 regulations in Europe will require [Strong Customer Authentication](https://stripe.com/payments/strong-customer-authentication) for some credit card purchases.
+Stripe supports this, though most of the work to make it happen is required on the backend server and in the mobile app, outside the `nativescript-stripe` plugin.

+To support SCA, follow the instructions for [iOS](https://stripe.com/docs/payments/payment-intents/ios) and [Android](https://stripe.com/docs/payments/payment-intents/android) on using `PaymentIntent`s instead of tokens when interacting with your backend server.
+The `nativescript-stripe` plugin has cross-platform data structures and method calls that might be helpful.
+In `index.d.ts` see:
+* `PaymentMethod` and related classes
+* `StripePaymentIntent` and related classes
+* Methods `Stripe.createPaymentMethod`, `Stripe.retrievePaymentIntent`, and `Stripe.confirmPaymentIntent`

+## Handling secondary customer input
+SCA requires the customer to enter additional information with some charge cards.
+Stripe takes care of this if you properly handle the redirect from the `StripePaymentIntent` returned from the server.

+On iOS, `StripeRedirectSession` can help manage the interaction with the customer.

+On Android, it appears that (as of May 1, 2019) the Android SDK regarding SCA is still undergoing heavy development and not everything is working as well as it could.
+For example, the new methods in `Stripe` cannot be called on the UI thread in Android (but they can on iOS), and the technique for handling secondary customer interaction is difficult.
+Hopefully these will be addressed soon.

+## Status
+Finally, keep in mind that while these SCA support classes and methods have been added to the plugin, they have not yet been thoroughly tested.
+The `demo` and `demo-angular` apps do *not* (yet) support `PaymentIntent`, although they have been modified to work with the current Stripe example backend (which does fully support `PaymentIntent`).
+Any help updating the demo apps would be greatly appreciated.

 # TODO
 * Android Pay
 * Apple Pay (supported by Standard Integration, not by Custom Integration)